table of contents

 struct add_pointer;

-typedef type which is the type T.
+Otherwise, the member typedef type provided is T.

-Helper types
+Helper types¶

 template< class T > (since C++14)